ENIAC-ZA/DevOpsFun/README.md

 ```
 - Create an initial database called mssqllocaldb(thit is needed for the connection string in the application).
 ```
-CREATE DATABASE mssqllocaldb
+CREATE DATABASE mssqllocaldb;
 ```

 ### eShopOnWeb:

-- Fork the repo and make changes to /src/Web/appsettings.json & /src/PublicApi/appsettings.json .
+- I had to Fork the repo and make changes to /src/Web/appsettings.json & /src/PublicApi/appsettings.json .
 The changes were needed to point to the SQL-Server and to define URLs/Ports.
 The updated .json files look like this

 - Web app: